bocoup/learn-ansible/exercises/tasks-and-idempotency/overview.md

 - What is idempotency?
 - How does Ansible indicate if something changed?
 - How does Ansible indicate if something changed when a loop is used?
-- What happens on the next run of a playbook if you remove something?
+- What happens on the next run of a playbook if you delete something instead of changing its `state`?

 [debug module]: http://docs.ansible.com/ansible/debug_module.html
 [apt module]: http://docs.ansible.com/ansible/apt_module.html